TeamAikon/oreid/examples/react/advanced/react-server/README.md

 This example demonstrates the use of a simple Express proxy server with an ORE ID app.
 - Setting up a simple server using Express
 - Hooking up a proxy for requests
+- Running the server (and app) in production

 If your app runs completely in the browser (like a create-react-app does), using a proxy server is required to protect your api keys - otherwise they would be exposed in the browser console.
 <br><br>